-Another great marketing strategy for the DTC brand is conversational commerce.
+Source: UnsplashAnother great marketing strategy for the DTC brand is conversational commerce.
 Today, businesses use Whatsapp, Facebook messenger, etc., to interact with their consumers.
 The cross-platform instant messaging app "Whatsapp" has 2 billion monthly active users, which offers features like "Whatsapp for business."
 Therefore, direct-to-consumer companies can use these apps for interaction where their customers spend most of their time.

-These products have a limited shelf life, due to which you get the opportunity to encourage them to buy from your brand if they want to restock their supply.
+4. Encourage Customers To Place ReordersYour business can leverage omnichannel marketing strategies to encourage customers to make repeat orders.
+You must use omnichannel marketing strategies if your products are perishable.
+Perishable products include coffee beans, tea leaves, food items, sport or health supplements, etc. These products have a limited shelf life, due to which you get the opportunity to encourage them to buy from your brand if they want to restock their supply.
 All proactive DTC brands use customized campaigns to trigger purchase emotions among their customers.
 You may have seen DTC brands sending a 15-day reminder or a one-week reminder to remind their customers to refill their supplies before it ends.

+5. Be Data-Driven, Test Your Campaigns!While doubling your efforts on various types of marketing campaigns, you must not ignore the effectiveness of these campaigns.
+To judge that, you need to evaluate them through a testing process.
+When you incorporate a testing phase, you will eliminate intuition-led tactics and derive data-driven strategies.
+Even if you want to enhance your repeat purchase rate via email marketing or push notification, you need to test them to get the best results.
 Successful DTC businesses a/b test their campaigns to analyze which type of campaign is most appealing to their customers.
 During the testing phase, you can add customer funnels to figure out areas that act as a point of friction.
 You can then eliminate those areas to get your desired results.
 For instance, a low CTR rate in an email campaign may signify that a customer isn't satisfied with your content or email design.

 TakeawaysTo deduce customer retention to its simplest form, we can say that it's all about making a customer's shopping experience more engaging or enjoyable.
 All Direct to Consumer brands should focus on making their clients feel valued.
 The strategies mentioned above can help your brand achieve a high customer retention rate and a better customer relationship.
 If you are a DTC brand looking to uplift its growth, ROI, customer retention, or client acquisition, get in touch with our experts to know more!